ckarras/openhab2-addons/addons/binding/org.openhab.binding.sinope/readme.md

 {% include base.html %}

-# OpenHab2 / Eclipse SmartHome Bindings for Sinopé device.
+# OpenHab2 / Eclipse SmartHome Binding for Sinopé device.

 This binding supports [Eclipse SmartHome API] (<https://www.eclipse.org/smarthome/index.html>) but it is built for Openhab2.
 The integration happens through the Sinopé (GT150) bridge, which acts as an IP gateway to the Sinopé devices on the 916 Mhz ISM band.